Something v. Nothing

 The Jury: Yes, your Honor, we have…

-As arguants making arguments– and as part of the System we seek to reason about– we must postulate and adjudicate the axioms (input).
+As arguants making arguments we must postulate and adjudicate the axioms.

-We “believe” inputs (axioms/principles), and we “know” outputs (proven as true).
+We “believe” inputs (our axioms or principles), and we “know” outputs (ex. theorems proven as true).
 Thus, the correctness of our knowledge (outputs) hinges on the originating correctness of our beliefs (inputs).

 By the “top”, we mean there is no last truth to output and no last axiom that will get us there.

-And by “bottom”, we mean that logos is participatory: we instantiate the system of reasoning that we reason with.
+By the “bottom”, we mean that logos is participatory: we instantiate the system of reasoning that we reason with.
+We find a BYOS situation: “bring your own sensibility”, requiring a 0th sense.
+For a reasoner to reasoner reasonably, they must already must be able to reason.

 It’s not that what is true is arbitrary, but that the process is participatory.